project-akri/akri/docs/architecture.md

       nodes:
       - "<this-node>"
     ```
-1. Controller reaches out to API Server for Instance changes.
-It sees that a new Instance has been created.
+1. The Controller is notified by the API Server of Instance changes.
+It is informed that a new Instance has been created.
 It schedules a pod to one of the nodes on the Instance’s nodes list, adding the Instance’s name as a resource limit of the pod.
 Note that the pod is currently in pending state.
     ```yaml
     kind: Pod
     metadata: